MohammedAlkaf/SportsPickApp/README.md

 ## Front-end
 I used React, and styled-comonents for the front-end design
 ## Back-end
 I used NodeJS, Express, and MongoDB for the back-end.
-I also used Firebase for the chat system in the app to get that real-time update.
-In my next version of this app I will be using socket I.O for chat system and use only MongoDB as the database
+I used Socket.io library for the chat system in the app to get that real-time update.

 ## ScreenShots